denoland/docs/runtime/fundamentals/http_server.md

 error in a `write()` call on a `WritableStream` object that is attached to the response body `ReadableStream` object (for example through a `TransformStream`).

-## HTTPS support
+### HTTPS support

-To use HTTPS, pass two extra arguments in the options bag: `cert` and `key`.
+To use HTTPS, pass two extra arguments in the options: `cert` and `key`.
 These are contents of the certificate and key files, respectively.

 ```js
 Deno.serve({